-Unhealthy relationships can be tricky sometimes to spot.
-It's easy to see that a relationship with domestic violence is not healthy, but not so much when partners are being caring towards each other.
+Unhealthy relationships can be tricky at times to spot.
+It's easy to see that a relationship with domestic violence isn’t healthy, but not so much when partners are being outwardly caring towards each other like Tina and Mike.
 After all, a relationship with caring partners is healthy, right?
 Not always.

-I don't think all outwardly caring behavior is always inwardly healthy.
+Not all outwardly caring behavior is always inwardly healthy.
+It’s not uncommon for the behavior we see to be masking deeper problems or done simply as a matter of habit.
 We have to dig below the behavior and examine the motivation for it to know for sure.

 Here's a post I wrote on social media about people pleasing.
 As you read it below, keep in mind the distinction I made earlier between outward behavior and inward motives.

 A guy told me, and his wife, yesterday in couples counseling, "It's my job to make her happy."
 I disagreed.
 It's his job to care about his wife's happiness, and to do what he can to positively influence it, but her feelings are not his responsibility.
 Each of us is responsible for our own feelings.

 One of the things that make this man's belief so dangerous in romantic relationships (and creates unhealthy relationships) is that he's trying to control something he cannot control.
 And it sets him up for huge disappointment and the relationship or marriage failing.